Lifeforms (Angels & Airwaves album): Background

 Angels & Airwaves frontman, Tom DeLonge, is known to be a believer in aliens, UFOs, and conspiracy theories since his youth, long before starting his music career.
 In the early 2010s, he began to build a network of well-known government officials with his company, To the Stars, in order to further study these topics.
 Some of these officials have included former military counter-intelligence officer Luis Elizondo, who directed the Defense Intelligence Agency's Advanced Aerospace Threat Identification Program, and Christopher Mellon, former United States Deputy Assistant Secretary of Defense for Intelligence.
-Due to this work, DeLonge began to focus more on the growth and research done by his company, as well as partnering with multiple authors to release numerous books, which resulted in him taking an extended leave from his music career, and making his second exit from his other band, Blink-182.
+Due to this work, DeLonge began to focus more on the growth and research done by his company, as well as partnering with multiple authors to release numerous books.
+This resulted in him not only taking an extended leave from his music career, but also making his second exit from his other band, Blink-182.

 In between The Dream Walker and Lifeforms, songwriting and music promotion consisted of only DeLonge and Ilan Rubin, thought it was never confirmed that the other members had left the band.
 In that time, the band released three EPs and a collection of demos from The Dream Walker.
 Specifically in 2015, DeLonge revealed that he had planned to release two Angels & Airwaves albums, two solo albums, and fifteen novels, but by the end of the year he had only delivered on his solo album, To the Stars...
 Demos, Odds and Ends, and the band's EP, ...Of Nightmares.
 In 2017, DeLonge also began to detail plans for a film titled Strange Times that was expected to feature music from a new album by the band.
 DeLonge was set to also direct the film, but by December 2018, it was revealed that the film was now planned to be a television series being adapted by TBS, and that DeLonge would be acting as a producer instead.
+Since then, there has been no news on the production of the series.

 The work that DeLonge was doing with To The Stars started to cross into Angels & Airwaves in 2016, when the band announced the Sekret Machines project.
 The project was described as a "transmedia series" that focused on Unidentified Aerial Phenomena, also referred to as UAP, and primarily consisted of the novel series of the same name, and the band's EP Chasing Shadows, which released on April 8, 2016.
 Following this project, To the Stars released a group of US military videos capturing multiple UAPs, which were then declassified by the Pentagon in 2019, and confirmed by the military as authentic.
 Much of this research was filmed for the History Channel series Unidentified: Inside America's UFO Investigation, which DeLonge stars in and was an executive producer of.
 Shortly after, the military confirmed that they had begun a partnership with the company to continue research on the topic.